Fetchinator7/sql-to-do-list/Outline.md

 Click on a category/attribute to toggle between sorting by that ASC or DESC Play sound effects when a task is completed, deleted, etc.
 Assign a category for a task.
+Edit any attribute by clicking it and changing it.
 Filter viewing options such as only showing !!! tasks.

 ## Setup: